An estimate for the sectional curvature of cylindrically bounded submanifolds: Proof of Theorem

 To see that the Omori-Yau maximum principle for the Hessian holds on $M$ we may suppose that $\sup K_{M}<\infty$.
 Otherwise the estimate in (\ref{eq-ABM}) is trivially satisfied.
 In that case, since the scalar curvature is an average of sectional curvatures it follows from (\ref{eqScalar}) that

 for a positive constant $\widehat{B}>0$, where $K^{\mathrm{rad}}_{M}$ denotes the radial sectional curvature of $M$.
-According to Theorem \ref{TheoremPRS}, this curvature decay suffices to conclude that the Omori-Yau Maximum Principle for the Hessian holds on $M$ (see Example 1.13 in \cite{pigola-rigoli-setti}).
+According to Corollary \ref{example1.13}, this curvature decay suffices to conclude that the Omori-Yau Maximum Principle for the Hessian holds on $M$.
 Therefore, there exists a sequence of points $\{x_{k}\}$ in $M$ such that

 Since $f(x)=g(\varphi(x))=\phi_b(\varrho_N(z))$, where $z=z(x)=\pi_N(\varphi(x))$, then \beq \gradien^{N\times\mathbb{R}^\ell}g(\varphi(x))=\grad f(x)+(\gradien^{N\times\mathbb{R}^\ell}g(\varphi(x)))^\perp, \eeq where